zukunft/zukunft.com/docs/code_functions_all.md

 \-- helpers
     \-- th
         \-- change_log_link - @return string with the html table header to show the link changes
+    \-- entry
+        \-- change_log_named - the human-readable text of this change without the change time, also used to sort changes
 \-- list
+    \-- sort_by_time_and_entry
+        \-- change_log_list - sort this change list in place so that the newest change is first; changes with the same
     \-- head
         \-- change_log_list - the first $limit changes of this list, used to show only the configured number of change rows
     \-- dsp